meltwater/mlabs-koa/docs/README.md

 - `path`: Path to serve status.
   Default: `/status`

-Serve `health` monitor status at `GET /status` and individual health monitor status at `GET /status/:name`.
+Serves health monitor status at `GET /status` and each individual health monitor status at `GET /status/:name`.

 The status is retrieved from `healthMonitor[name].status()`.